 The YMCA and the Walmart Foundation partnered to end childhood hunger during the summer, serving more than 7 million meals and snacks to 70,000 children when school is out of session, beginning 2011.

 YMCA of the USA makes a commitment in 2011 to the Partnership for a Healthier America (PHA) to help end the childhood obesity epidemic.
 All YMCA’s adopted a set of Healthy Eating and Physical Activity (HEPA) standards in all before and after school programming.

 Togetherhood, the Y’s signature program for social responsibility, debuted in 2014.
 The member-led community service program encourages Y members to find volunteer projects to improve their neighborhoods.

-In 2015, Kevin Washington takes over as the 14th President and CEO of YMCA of the USA, becoming the first African American to hold the position.
+In 2015, Kevin Washington became the 14th President and CEO of YMCA of the USA.
+Kevin was the first African American to hold the position.